vintasoftware/playbook/culture_and_practices.md

 # Sharing

 ## Conferences
 Community is not only about producing open-source software (and playbooks), conferences are part of it as well.
 People are encouraged to give back as much as they can.
-With the interest of developing further exchange with other professionals, Vinta will buy tickets for any technical conferences deemed worthy by the employees, and if one of ours approves a talk in a conference, whether it's local or international, she/he is granted a bonus for their further collaboration in sustaining the community we are a part of.
+With the interest of developing further exchange with other professionals, Vinta will buy tickets for any technical conferences deemed worthy by the employees, and if one of ours approves a talk in a conference, whether it's local or international, they are granted a bonus for their further collaboration in sustaining the community we are a part of.
 Keeping an eye on conference's submission deadlines helps everyone in doing so.

 ## Blogposts
 We keep our blog updated.
 It helps twofold, we train people on how to write passing on what they've learned, and people from the community see Vinta as a reference, checking us for tips often.
 That's why whoever learns anything gets incentives to write it down.
 We count on everyone to keep an eye and say: "I think that's worth a blogpost!" whether in our day-to-day or in a weekly meeting.